AzaharSK/NajrinPracticeaRepo/Java/01-Core-Java.md

 Animal a = new Animal();
 System.out.println(a instanceof Dog);   // false
 ```
+- Used mainly in inheritance and polymorphism
+- Works only with objects (not primitives)
+- Returns `false` if object is `null`

 ## What is object-oriented programming?
 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of __objects__, which contain:
 ```